Equivariant Heegaard genus of reducible 3-manifolds: Lower bounds

 \begin{proposition} Suppose that $(M,T)$ is a nice, closed orbifold that is orbifold-irreducible and that $\mc{H} \in \H(M,T)$ is locally thin.
 Then either $\netX(\mc{H}) \geq 1/6$ or one of the following exceptional cases holds: \begin{enumerate} \item $\mathbb{S}(0)$, $\mathbb{S}(2)$, or $\mathbb{S}(3)$; \item $M = S^3$ or a lens space and $T$ is a core loop, Hopf link and $\mc{H}$ is an unpunctured torus; or \item $(M,T)$ is a Euclidean double pillow and $\mc{H}$ is a four-punctured sphere. \end{enumerate} \end{proposition}

 The remainder of the section is devoted to the proofs of these propositions.
 A key bookkeeping device for a vp-compressionbody $(D, T_D)$ is its \defn{ghost arc graph}.
 This is the graph $\Gamma$ whose vertices are the components of $\boundary_- D$ and the vertices of $T_D$.
 The ghost arcs of $T_D$ are the edges.
+For example, if $(D, T_D)$ has a single ghost arc and it joins distinct components of $\boundary_- D$, then $\Gamma$ is a single edge.
 The key observation is that if $\boundary_+ D$ is a sphere, then $\Gamma$ is acyclic and if $\boundary_+ D$ is a torus, then $\Gamma$ contains at most one cycle.
 If it contains a cycle, then $\boundary_- D$ is the union of spheres (that is, it does not contain a torus).

 Begin by assuming only that $(M,T)$ is a nice orbifold.
 Let $\mc{H} \in \H(M,T)$ be locally thin.
 Recall from Corollary \ref{thin sum} that $\mc{H}^-$ contains an efficient system of summing spheres $S$.
 Assume, for the time being, that $S = \nil$; equivalently, that $(M,T)$ is orbifold-irreducible.
 Since each component of $\mc{H}^-$ is c-essential in $(M,T)$, this also implies that no $S_0 \cpt \mc{H}^-$ is a sphere with $|S_0 \cap T| \leq 3$ and $\X(S_0) < 0$.